imrand-dev/api-design/workshops/README.md

 	- For example, **Cache-Control: max-age=3600** indicates that the response can be cached for up to one hour.
 - S-Max-Age: Similar to max-age, but applies only to shared caches (e.g., proxies).
 It overrides the max-age directive for shared caches.
 	- For example, **Cache-Control: s-maxage=3600** specifies that shared caches can cache the response for one hour.
-- No-Cache: Indicates that a response can be cached by the client or intermediary caches, but must be revalidated with the server before each use.
+- No-Cache: Indicates that a response can be cached by the client or intermediary caches, but must be re-validated with the server before each use.
 It does not prevent caching but requires validation of the cached response's freshness.
 For example, **Cache-Control: no-cache**.
 - No-Store: Specifies that a response should not be stored in any cache, including browser caches and intermediary caches.
 It instructs clients to fetch the response from the server for each request.
 For example, **Cache-Control: no-store**.
 Sensitive data should not be stored anywhere (e.g., Banking data, Medical record)

 #### Public Cache